JohannesValoy/Group1-project-network-2022/report/REPORT.md

 adding the ability to see the average temperature and humidity at any time of day, and the ability to rate your sleep to see better what makes the sleep quality increase, and what makes it decrease.

+### Alternative 2

+Temperature and humidity is something that effects us every day.
+In some cases can it cause drastic changes to our life, like bad sleep or hy

 ## Introduction